Mere Sanam

-The Songs "Jaiye Aap Kahan Jayenge", "Yeh Hai Reshmi Zulfon Ka Andhera", "Pukarta Chala Hoon Main" and "Humdum Mere Maan Bhi Jao" are milestones in Hindi film music.
+The songs "Jaiye Aap Kahan Jayenge", "Yeh Hai Reshmi Zulfon Ka Andhera", "Pukarta Chala Hoon Main" and "Humdum Mere Maan Bhi Jao" are milestones in Hindi film music.

-This film is the unofficial remake of Come September, which is a 1961 romantic comedy film directed by Robert Mulligan, starring Rock Hudson, Gina Lollobrigida, Sandra Dee and Bobby Darin.

 Story

-Neena (Asha Parekh) is on an excursion trip to Kashmir, in the company of her mother Savitri Devi (Achala Sachdev), who is also the warden of their girls hostel in Lucknow and several female friends.
-During their journey, they decide to stay overnight at the Dreamland Hotel.
-Another lodger, Kumar (Biswajit Chatterjee), who arrives there subsequently, finds their presence undesirable and asks the caretaker to get the surprised group to leave, as he is perturbed by the fact that his residential bungalow has been converted into the Dreamland Hotel!
-The caretaker, Shyam (Pran) explains to the girls that Kumar is mentally unstable and under the impression that he is the owner of the hotel, as Shyam is involved in illegal activities there, for which he had converted the bungalow into a vice den.
+Neena is on an excursion trip to Jammu and Kashmir, in the company of her mother Savitri Devi, who is also the warden of their girls hostel in Lucknow and several female friends.
+During their journey, they decide to stay at the Dreamland Hotel.
+The hero, Kumar, who actually owns the property and has been so far unaware that the caretaker Shyam is running a hotel, arrives, and asks the caretaker to get the surprised group to leave, as he is perturbed by the fact that his residential bungalow has been converted into the Dreamland Hotel!
+The caretaker, Shyam explains to the girls that Kumar is mentally unstable and under the impression that he is the owner of the hotel.
+Shyam is then revealed to the audience as a criminal involved in illegal activities.
+But the hotel Manager Banke and his son and guide for tourists Pyarelal are unaware of Shyam’s illegal activities.

-Kumar is the heir apparent to his uncle, Mr. Mehra's (Nazir Hussain) industrial empire and cotton mills as his father and Mr. Mehra were the best of friends.
-Mr. Mehra had relocated to Africa for business, leaving his two-year-old daughter and his wife in her paternal home, subsequent to which came Partition of India, which displaced his family.
+Kumar is the heir apparent to his uncle, Mr. Mehra's industrial empire and cotton mills as his father and Mr. Mehra were the best of friends.
+Mr. Mehra had relocated to Africa for business, leaving his two-year-old daughter and his wife in her paternal home, subsequent to which came partition of India, which displaced his family.

 Meanwhile, during the trip itself, Shyam discovers through his servant, who had previously served under Mr. Mehra, that Savitri Devi is the lost wife of Mr. Mehra and Neena their daughter and thus true heir.
 He thus tries to cultivate both mother and daughter in the hope of usurping Mr. Mehra's wealth.